 As always, I recommend sticking with the recipe the way it was written for the best results, but I've included a few notes here about the ingredients and what you can and can't substitute.

-NOTE: When baking, measuring out your flour accurately is so important in order to get the best results.
+NOTE: When baking, measuring your flour accurately is so important in order to get the best results.
 Check out my article all about how to measure flour correctly before you start.

 Vegan Butter - I have not made these cookies with coconut oil or vegetable oil, so I cannot give any specific directions on how to do that, so I would stick with vegan butter for this recipe.